Grace period and read-only mode

 What it is

 Section titled “What it is”When a paid subscription’s recurring payment fails, the syndicate enters a grace period rather than being cut off immediately.
-The grace period gives the owner time to fix their card or resolve the failure before any write access is lost.
+The grace period gives the syndicate’s admins time to fix the card or resolve the failure before any write access is lost.
 If the grace period expires without the payment succeeding, the syndicate moves into read-only mode: members can still see their data, but no new writes go through.

 Who can use it

-Section titled “Who can use it”- Owner — the grace notice and read-only banners are aimed at the owner, who resolves the payment.
+Section titled “Who can use it”- Admin: the grace notice and read-only banners are aimed at admins; any admin can resolve the payment from the web version’s subscription settings.

 Where to find it